Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles

 We consider time evolution after a global quench in an infinite spin-chain system that, in almost the entire paper, is assumed to be translationally invariant.
-That is to say, we investigate systems prepared in the ground state or in a thermal state of a given pre-quench Hamiltonian $\bs H_0=\sum_{\ell}\bs h_{0,\ell}$ and then time-evolved with a different post-quench Hamiltonian $\bs H=\sum_{\ell}\bs h_{\ell}$, e.g., \be \ba &\ket{\Psi(t)}=e^{-i \bs H t}\ket{\Psi(0)}\,,\\ &(\bs H_0\ket{\Psi(0)}=E_{\rm GS}\ket{\Psi(0)})\, , \ea \ee where $E_{\rm GS}$ is the ground state energy of $\bs H_0$.
+That is to say, we investigate systems prepared in the ground state or in a thermal state of a given pre-quench Hamiltonian $\bs H_0=\sum_{\ell}\bs h_{0,\ell}$ and then time-evolved with a different post-quench Hamiltonian $\bs H=\sum_{\ell}\bs h_{\ell}$, e.g., \be \ba \ket{\Psi(t)}=e^{-i \bs H t}\ket{\Psi(0)}&\,,\\ \bs H_0\ket{\Psi(0)}=E_{\rm GS}\ket{\Psi(0)}&\, , \ea \ee where $E_{\rm GS}$ is the ground state energy of $\bs H_0$.
 We restrict ourselves to local Hamiltonian densities $\bs h_{0,\ell}$, $\bs h_{\ell}$ (see discussion below).
 The focus is on systems that are invariant under a global (sometimes called ``on-site'') symmetry characterised by some global unitary operator $\bs U$, such that $\bs U\bs h_\ell\bs U^\dag=\bs h_\ell$ and $\bs U\bs h_{0,\ell}\bs U^\dag=\bs h_{0,\ell}$.

-We have three main goals: \begin{enumerate} \item Show that the established picture of local relaxation to a Gibbs or a generalised Gibbs ensemble can fail in symmetric systems; \item Uncover the reasons behind the failure of the standard descriptions and define a novel family of statistical ensembles able to capture the stationary values of local operators; \item Identify signatures of the exotic nonequilibrium phases. \end{enumerate}

-We warn the reader that, in order to achieve our objectives, we need to distinguish the notion of ``local observable'' from that of ``local operator''.
+We have three main goals: \begin{enumerate} \item Show how the picture of local relaxation to a Gibbs or a generalised Gibbs ensemble consisting of conservation laws whose densities belong to the algebra of local operators or its quasilocal completion can fail in symmetric systems; \item Uncover the reasons behind the failure and explicitly construct a family of statistical ensembles able to capture the stationary values of local operators; \item Identify signatures of the exotic nonequilibrium phases related to such statistical ensembles. \end{enumerate} We warn the reader that, in order to achieve our objectives, we need to distinguish the notion of ``local observable'' from that of ``local operator''.
 The latter is for us only a representation of the former, as will be clarified later.

 We now provide an informal overview and contextualisation of our results.